University Admission Requirements

 Graduate School recommended application deadlines

-- Application deadlines set by the program supersede those set by the Graduate School.
+Application deadlines set by the program supersede those set by the Graduate School.

-- Applicants are expected to learn and follow the deadlines set by their program of interest.
+Applicants are expected to learn and follow the deadlines set by their program of interest.

 Apply by May 1

 Apply by Sept.
 1

 Apply by Jan.
 1

-- International applicants must complete the equivalent of a U.S. four-year degree, including all state and external/internal examinations required for the degree.
+International applicants must complete the equivalent of a U.S. four-year degree, including all state and external/internal examinations required for the degree.

-- Although a degree in another country may have a name similar to a U.S. degree, this does not necessarily indicate the degree can be accepted as equivalent.
+Although a degree in another country may have a name similar to a U.S. degree, this does not necessarily indicate the degree can be accepted as equivalent.

 Note: Three-year general degrees (from Canada, India, Pakistan, France, Lebanon, etc.) are not accepted for graduate admission to Wayne State University.
 In all cases, applicants must have completed a four-year honors degree or additional undergraduate requirements to be considered for admission to graduate school at Wayne State.

-- Master’s degree applicants should have a minimum undergraduate grade point average of 2.75 or its equivalent in upper division coursework.
+For regular admission consideration, master's degree applicants should have a minimum undergraduate grade point average of 2.75 or its equivalent in upper division coursework.
 Doctoral applicants should have a minimum of 3.0

-Verification of degrees
+Verification of Academic Records

-- All documents should be submitted in English and in the native language (if applicable).
+All documents should be submitted in English and in the native language (if applicable).

 Some academic programs may have GPA and/or English proficiency standards that are higher than the university’s minimum requirements.
 Academic programs may also require supplementary admission materials and entrance exams that must be submitted before an application is considered complete.
 Applicants should contact their program of interest to learn about specific requirements.